 Ireland is becoming more and more credit card friendly, but often times when you get out of the bigger towns, cash is still king.
 I can’t tell you how many times I have visited a local market with amazing items to purchase and did not have the cash on me.
 Also, many taxis still prefer cash only.
 Take out some Euros while in the Republic of Ireland.
 If you head to the North, you will have to have Pounds or exchange a little money.
 Although I will say we have found that more places in the north take credit cards even in small towns.

-International cell service can get pricey and WiFi isn’t as common as you might hope especially when road tripping around the country.
-Consider renting a pocket WiFi device from Travel WiFi ireland.
+International cell service can get pricey on the Emerald Isle and WiFi isn’t as common as you might hope especially when road tripping around the country.
+Consider renting a pocket WiFi device from Travel WiFi ireland (make sure to read all the terms and conditions to make sure it is right for your needs.)
 I used it on my trip around the Wild Atlantic Way and it was fantastic!
 I used it as a hotspot for my phone which then gave me access to GPS and for social media.
 You can connect several devices wireless as well which means the whole family will be happy along the way.

 When to Go To Ireland